 Two parts to this answer:

 First, let’s talk about strain specificity.
 Bifidobacterium is what’s called a genus, that is, a ‘group’.
-Think back to taxonomy mnemonics from middle school biology (King Phillip came over for good soup) and recall that genus is followed by species.
+Think back to taxonomy mnemonics from middle school biology (King Phillip Came Over For Good Soup = Kingdom Phylum Class Order Family Genus Species) and recall that genus is followed by species.
 Within the Bifidobacterium genus, we have species like Bifidobacterium breve or Bifidobacterium lactis.

 There’s more.
 Within each species of bacteria, there can also be hundreds or thousands of strains.
-And just like a golden retriever and a french bulldog (both categorized as Canis lupus familiaris species) are incredibly different, these strains of bacteria can also be night and day.
+And just like a golden retriever, a French bulldog, and even a wolf (all of which fall under the Canis lupus species) are incredibly different, strains of bacteria can also be night and day.
 So, why is strain specificity important when it comes to your probiotic?
 Here are a couple examples:

-- Escherichia coli Nissle 1917 is a non-pathogenic bacterial strain of the infamous E. coli family that has actually been extensively studied for its probiotic effects on gastrointestinal disorders.
-Meanwhile, E. coli O157:H7 is responsible for hemorrhagic diarrhea, abdominal cramps, and can even lead to kidney failure.
+Escherichia coli Nissle 1917 is a non-pathogenic bacterial strain of the infamous E. coli family that has actually been extensively studied for its beneficial effects on gastrointestinal disorders.
+Meanwhile, E. coli O157:H7 (a strain designation) is responsible for hemorrhagic diarrhea, abdominal cramps, and can even lead to kidney failure and death.

 So when someone tells you you need more Bifidobacterium or to increase your intake of Lactobacillus rhamnosus, your first response should be ‘Which strains?’.

 Your second response should be, ‘That’s not what the science says’.
 In fact, the National Institutes of Health spearheaded a $173 million Human Microbiome Project, with the goal of characterizing the human microbiome and to determine if changes in microbiome composition could be correlated with health and disease.
 The project encompassed five years of research and over 200 scientists, and concluded in 2012 that there is no universally healthy microbiome.
-Their findings also revealed that the metabolic function within our microbiome is much more important than what microbial species are present.
-That means, it’s much more important what your bacteria are doing, rather than what they are.
+Their findings also revealed that the metabolic function within our microbiome is more important than what microbial species are present.
+This means, ‘what your bacteria are doing’ is more important than ‘what they are’.

-So while the diagnostics currently out there are certainly fun to do, they’re unable to give us scientifically-substantiated, actionable advice.
+So while the current ‘diagnostics’ (think stool tests) are certainly fun to do, they’re unable to give us scientifically-substantiated, actionable advice.
 And they certainly can’t tell you that you need to eat more Bifidobacterium.